 CIEH has been in positive conversations with public health agencies in England, Wales and Northern Ireland about the role the Environmental Health Profession can play in supporting contact tracing.

-As well as promoting the expertise of its 7,000 plus members, working in a variety of sectors, CIEH has offered its 400 plus strong voluntary register of Environmental Health Professionals (EHPs) to support contact tracing efforts.
+As well as promoting the expertise of its 7,000 plus members, working in a variety of sectors, CIEH has offered its 400 plus strong voluntary register of environmental health professionals to support contact tracing efforts.

 EHPs have unique and valuable skills and are well placed to support government in any future contact tracing plans.
 As such, CIEH has established a National Environmental Health Volunteer Register, with over 400 qualified and enthusiastic professionals already committed.
-As well as promoting the expertise of Environmental Health Professionals (EHPs) within the public and private sectors, CIEH has offered this register to the various public health agencies to support contact tracing endeavours.
+As well as promoting the expertise of environmental health professionals within the public and private sectors, CIEH has offered this register to the various public health agencies to support contact tracing endeavours.